eperche-fr/docs/MyTado/en_US/index_beta.md

 Clicking on the **Commands** tab displays a list of all available commands, along with the option to store the obtained values.

+> **Important Information for the 'Distance from Home' Command**
+> The distance from home is calculated based on your Tado configuration of the radius you consider as home (400 meters by default).
+Tado determines your distance as long as you are within a radius of up to 10 times the home radius (4 kilometers by default).
+Beyond that, the displayed distance is incorrect since Tado will return this maximum radius (4 kilometers by default, even if you are further away).
+> The command shows -1 if the user's location is not enabled on their phone.

 ### Managing Scenarios

 There are no particular constraints when using actions in your scenarios.